co-cddo/ukgov-metadata-exchange-model/src/model/README.md

 - govuk_status: used for status property
 - content_id: used for contentID property

-The extraction was conducted using [OpenRefine](https://openrefine.org/), a data wrangling tool.
+The extraction was performed using [OpenRefine](https://openrefine.org/), a data wrangling tool.
 The following operations were applied
 ```json
 [
   {